SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 In fact one pretty good definition of "money" is that "money" is an I.O.U. --- a promise of the issuer to redeem.
-That is equivalent to a record of credit and debt (the issuer is in debt, the receiver in credit, when the receiver of the I.O.u> returns it to the issuer the debt is redeemed and the creditor is back to zero credit.)
+That is equivalent to a record of credit and debt (the issuer is in debt, the receiver in credit, when the receiver of the I.O.U returns it to the issuer the debt is redeemed and the creditor is back to zero credit.)

 Right-wingers fail to understand all past and present monetary systems